nabdi7/weatherr/README.md

-# weatherr
+# Weather App

-A simple weather forcast that shows your current city weather using openWeather api
+A Simple Weather App using Openweather API